MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

     Frame rootFrame = Window.Current.Content as Frame;

     // Do not repeat app initialization when the Window already has content,
-    // just ensure that the window is active if (rootFrame == null)
+    // just ensure that the window is active. if (rootFrame == null)
     {
-        // Create a Frame to act as the navigation context and navigate to the first page rootFrame = new Frame();
+        // Create a Frame to act as the navigation context and navigate to the first page. rootFrame = new Frame();

         rootFrame.NavigationFailed += OnNavigationFailed;

         if (e.UWPLaunchActivatedEventArgs.PreviousExecutionState == ApplicationExecutionState.Terminated)
         {
-            //TODO: Load state from previously suspended application }
+            //TODO: Load state from previously suspended application.
+        }

-        // Place the frame in the current Window Window.Current.Content = rootFrame;
+        // Place the frame in the current Window.
+        Window.Current.Content = rootFrame;
     }